OpenFabrics/fsdp_build/README.md

 ```
 podman images
 ```
 The output of this command should be all the existing linux container images on your system currently and you should see two entries for each of your container images.
 The reason each one gets two entries is you'll notice they have different tags.
 One of them will be a date and another will be "latest".
-The reason behind this is the date shows the late time the Dockerfile for that image was modified and the latest tag shows us which image is the latest version for that distro.
+The reason behind this is the date shows the last time the Dockerfile for that image was modified and the latest tag shows us which image is the latest version for that distro.

 **Troubleshooting**: